craig-mcmahon/docker-apache-php/README.md

 This is an Alpine based image with apache 2.4 and php7.

-The following volumes are defined
+The following volumes are recommended

 - /var/www - For your site content
 - /var/log/apache2 - For logs